redislabs-training/ru102py/README.md

 After running `make dev` access https://localhost:8001 to see the app.

 **Don't see any data?**
 The first time you run `make dev`, you may see a map with nothing on it.
 In order to see sites on the map, you'll need to do two things:

 1. Follow the instructions in this README to load data
 2. Complete Challenge #1 in the course

-### Manually Running the Dev Server
+### Running the dev server manually

-You can use the `flask` command to run the dev server manually, like so:
+If you need to override command-line flags when running Flask, you can use the `flask` command to run the dev server manually.

+To do, first activate the project's virtual environment:

+    $ source env/bin/activate

+Then run the `flask` command:

-    FLASK_APP=redisolar flask run --port=8001
+    $ FLASK_APP=redisolar flask run --port=8001

-### Password protection

-If your Redis instance requires a password, set it using the `REDISOLAR_REDIS_PASSWORD` environment variable.

-See instructions in the "Password protection" section of the previous instructions on loading sample data for more information on setting environment variables.

 ## Running tests

 You can run `make test` to run the unit tests.
 Doing so will build a virtualenv automatically if you have not already done so.

+### Running tests manually

+You can run individual tests by calling `pytest` manually.
+To do, first activate the project's virtual environment:

+    $ source env/bin/activate

+Then run `pytest` with whatever options you want.
+For example, here is how you run a specific test:

+    $ pytest -k test_set_get

 ## FAQ

-## Why do I get a "Python 3.8 is not installed!" error when I try to run `make` commands?
+### Why do I get a "Python 3.8 is not installed!" error when I try to run `make` commands?

 This project requires Python 3.8.
 See the "Prerequisites" section of this README.
 You will need to install Python 3.8 on your machine, or else use our "lab" Docker image -- see the "Setup" tab in the course for more details.

-## Why do I get a ConnectionError when I run the tests or dev server?
+### Why do I get a ConnectionError when I run the tests or dev server?

-You might see an error like this (or many of them) when you try to run the tests:
+You might see an error like this (or many of them) when you try to run the
+tests:

     ERROR tests/scripts/test_update_if_lowest.py::test_update_if_lowest_unchanged - redis.exceptions.ConnectionError: Error 61 connecting to localhost:6379.
 Connection refused.

 The error is telling you that Redis is not running on port 6379.
 Make sure you've started Redis -- exactly how to do so depends on your operation system and the way you installed Redis.
 For example, if you installed via Homebrew on a Mac, the command is:

     brew services start redis

-## Why do I get an "Authentication required" error when I try to run the tests/dev server?
+### Why do I get an "Authentication required" error when I try to run the tests/dev server?

 Your Redis instance requires a username and/or password to connect.
 First, find out what those are.
 Then follow the "Username and password protection" section of this README to configure the project to connect with those credentials.

-## Why do I get an "unknown command `TS.ADD`" when I try to run the tests?
+### Why do I get an "unknown command `TS.ADD`" when I try to run the tests?

 Your Redis instance does not have the RedisTimeSeries module installed.
 See the section "RedisTimeSeries" in this README for instructions.

+## Questions?

+Chat with our teaching assistants on the [Redis University Discord Server](https://discord.gg/k5wr43E).

+## License

+This project is released under the MIT license.
+See LICENSE for the full text.